 Assembly is a secure, cloud-based Platform that connects to your school’s Management Information System (MIS), extracts key elements of your school’s data, and stores it in a way that allows you to connect other applications to your data.
 These applications allow you to extend, analyse and aggregate data you collect and store in school.
 These Terms of Service explain how we process your data, how we protect your data, and what we expect from you when you use our Platform.

-These Terms of Service are between You, a school, and Us, Assembly.
+These Terms of Service are between You, a school or MAT, and Us, Assembly.
 These terms do not apply to third parties such as developers, pupils or parents.
 Whilst using the Assembly Platform You will send data to Us about Your school for Us to process on Your behalf.
 As a school, You are the Data Controller and Assembly is the Data Processor, and You will remain Data Controller at all times.
 As a Data Controller it is therefore Your responsibility to ensure that You are able to engage with Assembly on these terms , and are able to allow us to process the data you control on behalf of Your Data Subjects.
 You must not connect to the platform if You do not agree with these Terms of Service.
 These Terms of Service apply only to the Assembly Connector and the Assembly Platform.
 The Assembly Platform stores the MIS data You send Us, and also stores data which is passed back to it from Assembly Applications.
 However, these terms do not apply to the processing of data by the Assembly Applications that you can connect to the Assembly Platform.

 Assembly Applications, whether created by Assembly or a Third Party, are subject to their own Terms and Conditions and Policies.
 Before You connect Assembly Applications to the Assembly Platform You must also ensure that You read, and agree to, each Assembly Application’s individual Terms and Conditions and Policies.

 To start with, here’s a brief summary of the things that we think are particularly important, both in terms of Our key commitments to You and Your responsibilities as a platform user: